 Gilmore Terrace offers 70 duplex and single units.
 It includes an on-site playground.
 A special amenity of this community is that a satellite Boys and Girls Club location is within the complex- perfect for families with children involved in this civic program.
 This development was built in 1964.
 The unit size bedroom distribution is 11 one-bedroom units, 20 two-bedroom units, 22 three-bedroom units, 12 four-bedroom units and 5 five-bedroom units.

-3. Application Status: Under review
+3. Application Status: RAD Application awarded May 2015